Skip to main content

 Native Solutions

 While IBC provides trustless relaying between chains, custom relayers are available for IBC-incompatible systems.
-For systems/chains that prefer a native confidentiality solution, Fairblock can also provide custom integration.
+For systems and chains that prefer a native confidentiality implementation, Fairblock can provide custom integrations.